A few virtual hiccups, abundant global relief as Biden puts the U.S. back in the game on climate efforts

 “I’m delighted to see that the United States is back to work together with us in climate politics, because there can be no doubt about the world needing your contribution,” she said.

-Italian Prime Minister Mario Draghi echoed Merkel with a warm welcome for Biden, who took office in January.
+Italian Prime Minister Mario Draghi echoed Merkel with a warm welcome for Biden.

 “It’s a complete change.
 Now, we are confident that together we will win this challenge,” Draghi said.